Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Strategic Cooperation Formalized

-Reagan’s view culminated in the November 30, 1981, signing of a Memorandum of Understanding on strategic cooperation.
+Reagan’s view culminated in the signing of a Memorandum of Understanding on strategic cooperation on November 30, 1981.
 On November 29, 1983, a new agreement was signed creating the Joint Political-Military Group (JPMG) and a group to oversee security assistance, the Joint Security Assistance Planning Group (JSAP).

 The JPMG was originally designed to discuss means of countering threats posed by increased Soviet involvement in the Middle East.
 It has placed increasing emphasis, however, on bilateral concerns about the proliferation of chemical weapons and ballistic missiles.

 The JSAP was formed in response to Israel’s economic crisis in the mid1980s.
 It is a binational group that meets annually in Washington to examine Israel’s current and future military procurement requirements.
-It also formulates plans for the allocation of U.S. Foreign Military Sales credits in light of current threat assessments and U.S. budgetary capabilities.
+It also formulates plans for allocating U.S. Foreign Military Sales credits in light of current threat assessments and U.S. budgetary capabilities.

 An example of cooperation between the branches occurred on January 23, 1987, when Congress designated Israel as a major non-NATO ally.
-This law formally established Israel as an ally and allowed its industries to compete equally with NATO countries and other close U.S. allies for contracts to produce a significant number of defense items.
+This law formally established Israel as an ally.
+It allowed its industries to compete equally with NATO countries and other close U.S. allies for contracts to produce a significant number of defense items.

-In April 1988, President Reagan signed another MOU encompassing all prior agreements.
+In April 1988, President Reagan signed another Memorandum of Understanding (MOU) that encompassed all prior agreements.
 This agreement institutionalized the strategic relationship.

 By the end of Reagan’s term, the U.S. had prepositioned equipment in Israel, regularly held joint training exercises, began co-development of the Arrow Anti-Tactical Ballistic Missile, and was engaged in a host of other cooperative military endeavors.